DaniilDenisov/PassiveSentenceSearch/README.md

 For this you open another cmd window , activate the venv and type: python SimpleClient.py
 The client asks for the text and performs request to http://127.0.0.1:5000/get_passive_sentences.
+7. In Windows Docker Desktop should run to build and rin images as containers.
+Commands to run and build images are provided in bat files.